 Hey, a big congrats on your brave decision to establish a coaching business.

-If you’re like many of the coaches I know – awesome people doing great things – then you’re a bird of my kind of feather.
+Coaches are awesome people doing doubly-awesome things.
+You’re a bird of my kind of feather.

 There’s also a good chance you also want the lifestyle benefits of working from wherever and whenever you like.
 Thus, enabling relocation, travel, or extended trips.